mgrebenets/mgrebenets.github.io/_posts/2015-10-08-async-swift-scripting.md

 Time to run the script.
 To point Swift compiler to location of 3rd party frameworks use `-F` option and make sure you put it _before_ the name of the Swift file.

 {% highlight bash %}
-# If your default Xcode toolchain is not Xcode 7
+# If Xcode 9.2 is not the default toolchain - use path to Xcode 9.2 app
-export DEVELOPER_DIR=/Applications/Xcode7.app/Contents/Developer
+export DEVELOPER_DIR=/Applications/Xcode-9.2.app/Contents/Developer

 # Run using framework built with CocoaPods
-swift -F Rome alamofire.swift
+swift -F Rome Example.swift

 # Run using framework built with Carthage
-swift -F Carthage/Build/Mac alamofire.swift
+swift -F Carthage/Build/Mac Example.swift
 {% endhighlight %}

 And the output is...